apache/royale-docs/component-sets/jewel/jewel-button.md

 layout: docpage
 title: Jewel Button
 description: The Jewel Button is a commonly-used rectangular button with a text label.
-Users can click or tap it to take an action or make a choice.
+Users can click or tap it to take an action.

 ---